Do you want to compare SurveyMonkey vs Alchemer (SurveyGizmo) vs WPForms?

 The Question Bank is on the left.
 This feature is heavily promoted within SurveyMonkey.
 It helps save time by providing generic questions that you can add quickly to any survey.

-- Question customization options are limited; you can’t change much of the wording.
+Also, question customization options are limited.
+You can’t change much of the wording.

 In SurveyMonkey, each survey can have different logic rules to move people through the questions depending on previous answers.
 Setting up all of the options for a survey can be quite challenging because there are 6 types of logic to consider: